-If Black plays anyway at , White can capture the bulky five shape with , It is useless for Black to play because White can then play on and connect to her group below.
+If Black plays anyway at , White can capture the bulky five shape with , It is then useless for Black to play because White can respond with and connect to her group below.

 It is clear that and locally work out badly, but sometimes and can be used as big (but points losing) ko threats.